JarateKing/dotfiles/readme.md

 When you're done installing, you can optionally delete the `.git` folder, `.gitignore`, and `readme.md` files.
 Doing so would mean your dotfiles are no longer under source control, but would still be functional as dotfiles.

+### Modifying

+If you wish to make changes to any files that have already been included, feel free!
+You can then commit and push them through git as usual.

+If you're adding new files, you may need to add them to `.gitignore`, in a format like `!.bashrc` to tell git to specifically *not* ignore these files (as our `.gitignore` ignores everything by default).

 ## Contents

 ### Emacs